ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 - Set the correct amount to send.
 - The correct receiving address.

-## Typical Local Workflow
+## Local Workflow

 ### Start the Local Network

 Follow [Create a Local Test Network](../quickstart/create-a-local-test-network.md#avalanche-network-runner) to start a 5-node local network.
 Make sure that you get one of the port number by following [this](../quickstart/create-a-local-test-network.md#retrieve-all-nodes).
-In this tutorial, we will assume one of the port is 30301.
+In this tutorial, we will assume one of the ports is 30301.

 ### Locate the Example Code and Make Necessary Changes